zmap/celerybeat-mongo/README.rst

     CELERY_MONGODB_SCHEDULER_COLLECTION = "schedules"
     CELERY_MONGODB_SCHEDULER_URL = "mongodb://userid:password@hostname:port"

-If not settings are specified, the library will attempt to use the schedules collection in the local celery database.
+If note settings are specified, the library will attempt to use the schedules collection in the local celery database.

 Schedules can be manipulated in the Mongo database using the